vantage-sh/docs.vantage.sh/docs/kubernetes.md

      :::note
       See the [section below](/kubernetes#gpu) for information on how to enable GPU metrics.

-      You can also filter by PVC Label and Node Label, which are collected by the Vantage Kubernetes agent and appear as label filters in the format `pvc:xyz` and `node:xyz`.
+      You can also filter by Node Label, which is collected by the Vantage Kubernetes agent and appear as label filters in the format `node:xyz`.
+Note that PVC Labels are not available for filtering on these reports.
+Kubernetes Efficiency Reports provide detail into the underlying usage, efficiency, and cost of the underlying compute resources of Kubernetes Workloads.
+These reports do not include reporting on attached volume storage, where PVC Labels are applied.
+To report on both compute and storage resources, use Cost Reports.
      :::
    - Two additional dropdown menus are displayed.
 Select **is** or **is not** based on your desired filter criteria, then select one or more Clusters, Namespaces, or Labels from the second dropdown menu.
    - Click **Save**.